 - No fee is assessed for fieldwork.

-- Students will be assessed a fee equivalent to one-fourth of an academic credit (payable to Maranatha Piano Prep School) per semester of student teaching.
+- Students will be assessed a fee equivalent to one-fourth of an academic credit (payable to Maranatha Piano Prep School) per semester of supervised teaching.

-- The recital repertoire must include one piece from each musical period (memorization requirements will be determined by the teacher).
+- Certificate students must pass a platform adjudicated by two piano faculty.
+The platform must include one piece from each musical period (memorization requirements will be determined by the teacher).

-- Students will be assessed a recital fee equivalent to one-fourth of an academic credit (payable to Maranatha Piano Prep School) to cover room rental/setup/tuning and program printing, etc.
+- Students performing a recital will be assessed a recital fee equivalent to one-fourth of an academic credit (payable to Maranatha Piano Prep School) to cover room rental/setup/tuning and program printing, etc.

 - The non-degree piano pedagogy certificate is conferred by Maranatha Piano Prep School (not Maranatha Baptist Bible College).